-We’ve Changed Our Tune
+We’ve Changed Our Tune.

 Why have we changed our tune about this?
-Well, we believe Macs have remained off the bad guys’ radar screen all this time for two reasons.
+We believe Macs have remained off the bad guys’ radar screen all this time for two reasons.
 The first is the comparatively tiny market share.
 If the point of your software is to spread itself, why target 5% when you can target 90%?